Education & Certifications

 Lanterman House.
 La Cañada Flintridge, CA

 Archivist at the Lanterman House Archives, which collects and preserves materials pertaining to the Lanterman family and the history of La Cañada as well as the Crescenta-Cañada Valley.
 Current work focuses on increasing access to archival holdings and improving collections visibility through digitization.
+In addition, teaches an annual summer high school internship program, curates onsite and online exhibitions, and writes for publications.

 Richard Shelton Art.
 Los Angeles, CA